eartvit/mlasp-on-ocp/README.md

 In order to execute the below guide, access to a Red Hat OpenShift environment is required.
 If you don't have one, you can start a trial by creating an account at [RedHat Cloud website](https://cloud.redhat.com).
 Alternatively, it is also possible to execute the guide on a local (reduced version) of the platform, typically used for development purposes.
 Once you registered on the [RedHat Cloud website](https://cloud.redhat.com), you can obtain your version of the local Red Hat Openshift by downloading the installer from the [Console](https://console.redhat.com/openshift/create/local).

+The implementation of the datascience/machine learning related aspects are covered using [Open Data Hub](https://opendatahub.io)(ODH), and [Red Hat OpenShift DataScience](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science)(RHODS) operators running on top of the Red Hat Openshift platform.
+ODH is the upstream version of RedHat's RHODS operator and service.

+*Note: Today the model serving service from ODH/RHODS (model mesh serving) accepts OpenVINO and/or ONNX compatible models.
+ONNX models have limited support (for now) for XGBoost based models, therefore the RHODS version of the ML model is using Tensorflow.
+For ODH, either provided examples (XGBoost and Tensorflow based models) can be used, however for simplicity reasons for the ODH version we only provide the full code for the XGBoost version approach.
+RHODS version full code is available and is using Tensorflow.
+Updates shall be provided for RHODS as soon as XGBoost models will be fully supported by ONNX and model mesh server.*

 ## Foreword

 This repository presents a step by step guide on a possible setup of the MLASP process described in the aforementioned research article published by Springer's Empirical Software Engineering Journal.